Mind the Gap... or Not? How Translation Errors and Evaluation Details Skew Multilingual Results: Conclusions

-This is specially crucial in these days were LLMs have become parts of every step of the ML system training pipeline.
+This is especially crucial in these days where LLMs have become parts of every step of the ML system training pipeline.
 LLMs produce data which is consumed to train LLMs, with LLMs acting as reward functions for RL, producing LLMs that are evaluated by LLMs on data generated by LLMs.
 Large language models are great, but they are far from perfect.
-Specially when dealing with benchmarks, a great care must be spent on ensuring the quality of the test data.
+Especially when dealing with benchmarks, great care must be spent on ensuring the quality of the test data.
 We hope to have provided a good motivation for it in this paper.

 Although our corrections effectively eliminate the multilingual gap on MGSM for stronger models, this does not imply the absence of such gaps universally.
 The MGSM dataset appears saturated across all languages; consequently, benchmarks with greater headroom might still reveal significant disparities.